I’m really sorry but the doors to the Tech Inner Circle are now closed.

 But that’s not what’s most important… what really matters is that they can explain it properly and simply… and they understand that not everyone has the same “feeling” for it that they have, so they need to make it simple when they explain things.

-What’s more they’re three of the nicest people you could hope to meet (we long ago decided we only wanted nice people working here – better for everyone here as we work with them and better for you as you only have to deal with nice people).
+What’s more, they’re some of the nicest people you could hope to meet (we long ago decided we only wanted nice people working here – better for everyone here as we work with them and better for you as you only have to deal with nice people).

-Kathryn’s fairly new to the Clubroom, but Mike and Jess have both been helping with the Inner Circle for a while now – and it’s been brilliant.
+Mike, Jess and Kathryn have been helping people to solve their problems on the Inner Circle for years now – and it’s been brilliant.
 I just had a look at the Clubroom and there are lots of comments like “Thanks Jess” and “That worked a treat, Mike”.

 So exactly what do you get once you’re a member?